matejsprogar/agitb/README.md

 AGITB requires one solution-specific and two system-level template parameters:

-- **`temporal_pattern_length`** – A required parameter passed to the TestBed::run() method.
-It defines the length of the repeating input sequences.
-Longer patterns increase test difficulty, so this value should be chosen to balance the Cortex’s learning ability with the spatial size of the input.
+- **`input_period`** – A required parameter passed to the TestBed::run() method.
+It defines the number of time steps in the repeating input sequence that the cortex must learn to recognize and adapt to.
+A longer input period increases the temporal complexity of the task, making it more difficult for the model to capture and generalize the pattern.
+Since excessively long input periods may exceed the cortex’s learning capacity—especially in combination with high-dimensional inputs—the user should choose a value that balances temporal complexity with the spatial size of each input sample.

 - **`SimulatedInfinity`** – An optional template parameter of the TestBed class.
 It defines a practical upper bound on the number of timesteps available for learning, simulating an "infinite" time window within a finite setting.
 Default: 1000.